qureai/qureai.github.io/_posts/2017-11-24-ai-radiology-interview-dr-m-biviji.md

 ### How far away is the industry from realizing these goals, and how does Qure compare to similar solutions that you may have seen/ implemented?

 These are initial days and the role of AI in Radiology is currently restricted to assistance.
-While most solutions talk about simplifying workflows, Qure to the best of my knowledge is the only one taking about automated reports with a remarkable degree of accuracy, thereby opening up exciting new prospects for the future.
+While most solutions talk about simplifying workflows, Qure to the best of my knowledge is the only one talking about automated reports with a remarkable degree of accuracy, thereby opening up exciting new prospects for the future.
 While the perfect radiology AI may be far in the future, at least a promising beginning has been made.

 ### How does Qure.ai help in your radiology practice?